 Player Pool is a training-only opportunity Lightning offers to interested, motivated players who wish to improve their skills to compete at the travel level.
 Players invited onto Player Pool train with the team , but do NOT compete in any games during the season as they are not registered on an official league roster and thus are not eligible to play in a game.
 Many of our older Travel Team players started their Lightning careers on the Player Pool and through their hard work and effort earned a spot on the Travel Team the next season.

-Q: How many players make it on to the Travel Team?
+Q: How many players make it on to a Travel Team?

 U8-U10 teams may roster up to 13 players, U11-U12 teams may roster up to 16 players, and U13-U15 teams may roster up to 18 players.
 U16-U19 teams may roster up to 22 players, but only 18 players are allowed to dress for each game.
 This applies to all teams participating in the New England Premiership (NEP) league and the New Hampshire Soccer League (NHSL).

 Q: What league do we play in?

 Lightning teams play in the New Hampshire Soccer League (NHSL) or the New England Premiership (NEP) league during the regular year (September-June).
 The NHSL is NH's primary league for competitive travel soccer.
 It hosts more than forty clubs from around the state who come together in the spring and fall to compete.
 The NEP league is a premier level league hosting teams from the most competitive clubs around New England.

 Lightning Soccer Club offers indoor winter training opportunities to players.
 Winter training provides continuity during the winter months between the official fall and spring seasons, helping players solidify their skills and continue to grow.
 We offer winter training opportunities for all players (non-Lightning players included) ages 11-19.